fmodica/voiceleading/README.md

 x
 ```

-Then you give it a target chord type (i.e. a root note and a list of intervals that define the target chord), like the following for A7:
+Then you give it a target chord, like the following for A7:

 Root = A,
 Intervals = 1, 3, 5, b7